add2cal/docs/src/api/miscellaneous.md

 # Miscellaneous

-## List RSVP answers
+## List RSVP replies

 ```
 GET /rsvp-answers/:id
 ```

-Providing the proKey/id of the respective event, you can get a list of all connected RSVP answers/replies.
+Providing the proKey of the respective event, you can get a list of all connected RSVP answers/replies.

 ### Potential response